Click on a link to be taken to that section below or skip to main content or simply scroll down

 Do I need a passport to come to Niagara Falls, Ontario from the United States?

 How can I get around Niagara Falls in my wheelchair?

 If you are staying above the Falls there is the Falls Incline Railway (FIR) that will take two wheelchairs or scooters in each car 180 feet or 55m down to the Falls.
 It is a one minute trip and allows those uncomfortable going down steep Murray or Clifton hills an option.
-The cost is only $2.50 or $6. for an all day pass.
+The cost is very reasonable and all day passes are available.
 From the base of the FIR it is only 100 level feet to the entrance of the Bridge of Flowers that takes you into Table Rock House and the Falls.
 Or, you can take the FIR up to the Fallsview Casino from the Falls because it loads just behind the casino on Portage Road just below the intersection of Fallsview Blvd.
 Open year round with covered cars.
 Heated in winter.

 Can I rent an accessible vehicle with hand controls at the Buffalo Airport?